Takeaways: Jackson makes history, GOP vows no ‘spectacle’ | Federal News Network

-President Joe Biden promised he would choose a Black woman for the job and the 51-year-old Harvard-trained Jackson emerged as an early favorite, having won bipartisan support from the Senate a year ago to be an appellate court judge.
-Democrats have the potential votes in the 50-50 Senate to confirm Jackson, to replace retiring Justice Stephen Breyer, even if all Republicans are opposed.
+President Joe Biden promised he would choose a Black woman for the job and the 51-year-old Harvard-trained Jackson emerged as an early favorite, having won support from the Senate several times before, including a year ago to be an appellate court judge.
+Democrats have the potential votes in the 50-50 Senate to confirm Jackson, to replace retiring Justice Stephen Breyer, even if all Republicans line up opposed.

-Some takeaways from the first day of Jackson’s confirmation hearing before the Sente Judiciary Committee.
+Some takeaways from Monday’s session, the first day of Jackson’s confirmation hearing:

 HISTORY IS MADE